tytydraco/yessleep/out/10_years_ago_I_lost_my_boyfriend_and_was_banned_from_Disney_for_life_Last_night_I_got_him_back.md

 The guy's lip curled.
 “I told you.
 I made a promise.”

-“To Flynn?”
+“To Roman?”

 He nodded.
 “Those bastards took his little bro,” Dylan arched his neck, pressing his head against the fence.
 “But I haven't seen him in a while.
 Last time I saw him was two or three weeks ago, and even then, he looked kinda…”

 He drifted off, leaning back and focusing on me.
 “There's a back entrance if you want to see your boyfriend.
 They open the doors after midnight to do a headcount with the higher ups.”
 Dylan jutted his chin toward Hook and Jack Frost still standing immobile.
 Hooks grin was unnerving.
 “You can easily get through without being noticed.” he twisted to me.
-“But you gotta do me a favour.”
+“But you gotta do me a favor.”

 I found myself nodding, breathless once again at the thought of seeing him again.
 Even if he wasn't there anymore, even if he had been cruelly scooped out of his body, I needed closure.
 “What do you want me to do?”